shonan-releng-mobile/shonan-releng-mobile/2ndbreakout/207/README.md

 ## History
 The mobile developer's guide to the galaxy charts the history of developing mobile apps.
 The 18th edition is currently online at https://www.open-xchange.com/resources/mobile-developers-guide-to-the-galaxy/

+TODO: (add the picture here)

+## Discussion

+* Many open questions:
+	* Do developers have different technical concerns?
+	* Have the stakeholders changed?
+	* What is mobile?
+		* Is it something with limited hardware, or bandwidth?

+* Clear challenges:
+	* Gate keeper
+	* Deployment
+	* Feedback

+* The future is the convergence!
+	* Desktops will adopt a lot of the ideas from the mobile world
+	* The differences will get smaller and smalle

+## Next steps

+What do researchers need to explore, in order to clarify the similarities/differences among mobile release engineering vs non-mobile release engineering:

+One dimension:
+	* Stakeholders (users and devs)
+	* Pipeline (control gatekeeper, speed, frequency)
+	* Feedback (issue tracking)
+	* Economics (revenue/models, market share, exclusivity)

+Another dimension:
+	* Package manager
+	* App store (mobile)
+	* App store (non mobile, e.g., Steam)